Click2Cloud/Azure-Migrate/assess-and-migrate/wwi-ecomm-app.md

 4. In **Applications discovered**, click the displayed count.
 * In **Application inventory**, you can review the discovered apps, roles, and features.

-* Application Discovery for WWI e-Commerce Application VM.
+* Application Discovery for Wide World Importers Application VM.
 <p><kbd>
   <img src="../images/WWI-eCommerce/application-discovery-app-1.PNG">
 </kbd></p>